top of page

 Thoughts from Andrew Pietenpol

 Bernard had to teach himself how to fly.
-No one could teach him.

 Thoughts from Donald Pietenpol